MicrosoftDocs/power-automate-docs/articles/introduction-to-button-trigger-tokens.md

 ## Create a button flow that uses trigger tokens
 When you create a button, you can use trigger tokens to add rich functionality to your button.

 In this walk-through, we will create a button flow on an Android device.
 The button flow will use trigger tokens to send the date and your full address in a "**Working from home**" email to your boss.

-In this walk-through, you will see screen-shots from an Android device, however, the experience is similar on iOS devices as well.
+In this walk-through, you will see screen-shots from an Android device, however, the experience is similar on iOS and Windows Phone devices as well.

 ### Prerequisites

-- A work or school email address or a [Microsoft Account](https://account.microsoft.com/about?refd=www.microsoft.com) with access to Microsoft Flow
+- A work or school email address or a [Microsoft Account](https://account.microsoft.com/about?refd=www.microsoft.com) with access to Microsoft Flow.
-- An Android or iOS device with the Microsoft Flow app installed
+- The Microsoft Flow mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).

 Let's get started:

 1. Launch Flow and select **Browse**